nwcourses/nwcourses.github.io/COM620/week10.md

 <p>Use IndexedDB in your PWA from last week, so that when the JSON
 is downloaded from the web API in the service worker, each track is stored as an object in your IndexedDB rather than the cache.
 You will need to do this in your service worker's "fetch" event handler. </p>

-To do this, please note:
+To do this, please use the following guidelines:

-- You can access an IndexedDB from a service worker using `indexeddb`.
+- You can access an IndexedDB from a service worker using the variable `indexeddb`; use `indexeddb` rather than `window.indexeddb`.
 - Inside your service worker, write three functions `createDB()`, `dbsearch()` and `dbadd()`.
 These should, respectively, open and create the database (use `artist` as the key), search the database for a given artist, and add all songs by a given artist to the database.
 - Each of the three functions should return a promise, which should resolve if the operation was successful and reject if not.
+Look at the [WAD promises notes](/wad/promises.html) to see how to do this.
-For `createDB()`, if opened successfully, resolve with the database object.
-For `dbsearch()`, if the search completes successfully, resolve with the database results.
-For `dbadd()`, if the add operation completes successfully, call your resolve function with no parameters.
+- For `createDB()`, if the database is opened successfully, call your resolve function, passing in the database object as a parameter.
 - `dbsearch()` should take the artist as a parameter.
+If the search completes successfully, call the resolve function with the database results.
 - `dbadd()` should take, as parameters, the artist and an array of their songs (which will be returned from your API).
 Add an object with two properties `artist` and `records` (containing the artist and their songs respectively), and add it to the database.
+If the add operation completes successfully, call your resolve function with no parameters.
 - Write your service worker's `activate()` as follows:
 ```
 self.addEventListener('activate', ev=> {